-The Sandbanks first A/W19 Outerwear Capsule Collection went live on November 2nd, following with an S/S20 Swimwear and Apparel collection early this year.
+The Sandbanks first A/W19 Outerwear Capsule Collection went live in November 2019, following with an S/S20 Swimwear and Apparel collection earlier this year.
+Sandbanks' second A/W Collection for 2020 is due to go live, made almost entirely from recycled plastics and regenerated nylon.

 The consumption culture which seems to exist within society has contributed to a situation many believe is having devastating consequences for the planet.
 Consumption has increased rapidly over the last few decades without consideration of how it would impact our future.